RinasSam/CSM_Notes/README.md

 ## License

 >  Copyright (C)  2023-2024  RinasSam.
  > Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
-A copy of the license is included in the section entitled "[[GNU Free Documentation License]]".
+A copy of the license is included in the section entitled "[GNU Free Documentation License](GNU%20Free%20Documentation%20License)".

 The repository is licensed under the [GNU Free Documentation License v1.3](./LICENSE).
 This is because I intend for these to be free (as in freedom) for all people to use and learn from.
 In addition, I wish for proper credit and for all modifications and derivative works to be licensed under the GFDL because knowledge like this must be free for everyone.